rocktronica/OneFileCMS/readme.markdown

   (Only tested on versions 5.2.17, 5.3.3, 5.4, and 5.4.3)
 - File permission privileges on your host
 - Javascript enabled browswer
 - And, for OneFileCMS 3+, a browser that supports inline SVG.
+  (Even if your browser doesn't support SVG, OneFileCMS will still work, just without any icons.)

 ## Credit, License, Et Cetera